How to force CloudFlare WAF: mTLS

 Classic way

 Your browser checks the server certificate when accessing your web server.
-It’s the normal way for you.
+It’s normal way for you.

 mTLS way